WincAcademy/wincpy/README.md

     3. (optional) Go to your start dir and run `wincpy check`.
 6. If everything works as expected, commit and push the added files to the remote for this repository on GitHub.

-## TODO

-- [ ] Apply fix so that non-code files are also included with setuptools packaging.
-Currently non-`.py` files are ignored.
-This breaks any starts and solutions that contain such files.
-See: https://python-packaging.readthedocs.io/en/latest/non-code-files.html